Rhombicdodecahedron/Rhombicdodecahedron/README.md

 <img align='right' src="https://i.imgur.com/vOQRcTn.gif" width="200" alt="Hello !">

 <p>I'm a Swiss French Developer.
-I’m currently learning everything and looking to collaborate with other developers 👯.
-I'm finishing my studies by doing a internship at SCOTT Sports as a Web Developer (Back-end).</p>
+I love learning everything and I'm also always looking to collaborate with other developers 👯.
+I'm currently in engineering school and working at SCOTT Sports as a Web Developer (Back-end).</p>

 <br/><br/><br/><br/><br/>